jestjs/jest/docs/CLI.md

 Alias: `-e`.
 Use this flag to show full diffs instead of a patch.

-### `--findRelatedTests=<listOfSourceFiles>`
+### `--findRelatedTests <spaceSeparatedListOfSourceFiles>`

-Find the tests that cover a list of source files that were passed in as arguments.
+Find and run the tests that cover a space separated list of source files that were passed in as arguments.
 Useful for pre-commit hook integration to run the minimal amount of tests necessary.

 ### `--forceExit`